Which of the following controls represent a control over cash that is unique to cash accounts?

 b.
 It can be exercised in subtle ways.

-c.
-It involves a person getting another person to act in accordance with the first person's wishes.
+What do the authors define as "the ability of one person to get another person to act in accordance with the first person's intentions"?

 Most national political officeholders are middle-class, middle-aged, white Protestant males.
 Knowing this, we